lucasabuela/ISS_tracker/README.md

 # ISS tracker

 ## What does the code in this folder achieve ?
-This program retrieves position and velocities data of the ISS from the following NASA's website : <https://nasa-public-data.s3.amazonaws.com/iss-coords/current/ISS_OEM/ISS.OEM_J2K_EPH.xml>.
-Then, the program starts a flask app, whose routes returns informations on the dataset.
+This program retrieves position and velocities data of the ISS from the following NASA's website : <https://nasa-public-data.s3.amazonaws.com/iss-coords/current/ISS_OEM/ISS.OEM_J2K_EPH.xml>.The data is stored in a redis database.
+A flask app is started, whose routes returns informations on the dataset.
 The following routes are present :

 | Route                           | What it does                                                                 |
 |--------------------------------|-------------------------------------------------------------------------------------|